Edward Via College of Osteopathic Medicine

 For information on VCOM’s preparatory programs, visit https://www.vcom.edu/premedical_admissions

-Each week faculty and students provide health care for medically underserved and disadvantaged populations in the Carolinas through free clinic experiences and community health projects.
-Students participate in projects to improve the health and wellness of a community as a part of their curriculum as well as through their student professional organization volunteer programs.
-VCOM faculty offer special opportunities for VCOM students in pediatric outreach, in OMM outreach, and serving free clinics and shelters in the local region.
+As a part of the service-based curriculum and through multiple outreach programs facilitated by the College, faculty and students provide health care for medically underserved and disadvantaged populations in Virginia.
+Students participate in projects to improve the health and wellness of a community as apart of their curriculum, as well as through their student professional organization volunteer programs

 Admissions Process & Application Information